backstage/backstage/docs/auth/add-auth-provider.md

   });
 ```

-The purpose of the different environment is to allow for a single auth-backend
+The purpose of the different environments is to allow for a single auth-backend
-to service as the authentication service for multiple different frontend
+to serve as the authentication service for multiple different frontend
 environments, such as local development, staging, and production.

 The factory function for other providers can be a lot simpler, as they might not